 We offer you the most complete information available about the organic pest control products we carry.

 On our website you can read the labels for all our pest control products.
-Go to the product page for a spray, then look for the words “More Information” which will lead you to an enlarged view of the label, the Materials Safety Data Sheet [MSDS], and any additional literature (pictured below).
-For example, here is the page for the Saf-T-Side oil used in the video.
+Go to the product page for a spray, then look under the Details tab for a view of the product label or the Materials Safety Data Sheet [MSDS].
+For example, here is the page for the Monterey Horticultural Oil used in the video.

 We have PDFs on many pest control and fertilizer products when available.